alentodorov/clickremix-byok/README.md

 ## Features

 - Modify any website with natural language instructions
-- Use your own OpenRouter API key (no subscriptions, no limits)
+- Use your own OpenRouter API key
 - Target specific elements on the page
 - Save and manage multiple styles per site
 - Refine existing styles with follow-up instructions